 Busch Gardens Tampa is a fantastic park to visit as not only are their coasters really badass, but the park is also really well themed and is really nice.
 So even if you don't like the big rollercoasters like Kumba and Montu, you can still have a great time.
 The park is also a zoo as there are many animals around the park.
 As well as that, there are many flat rides, water rides, and other general rides for everyone to do.
 In fact, when I was there, they were constructing a new area called Jungala.
-From what I've heard, It's an awesome addition to the park.
+And that was over 10 years ago!
+They'vbe also added several new coasters, such as Cheetah Hunt, Falcons Fury, Tigris, and Iron Gwazi since my last visit.
+Which....all look really good.
+Especially Iron Gwazi *drool*.
 The staff were very friendly when I was there, the operations were good for the most part, and you never feel that the park is cramped.
 Just walking around Busch Gardens Africa is a good workout.
-Since I last visited, Busch was bought out by InBev and they sold the Busch Parks to Blackstone.
+Since I last visited (which was way too long ago), Busch was bought out by InBev and they sold the Busch Parks to Blackstone.
 I personally am glad that the parks are now with Blackstone as I highly doubt InBev had any intrest in the parks at all and Blackstone is doing a good job retaining all the quality that is found in a Busch Park.
 In fact, the only thing that changed is that you can't get free beer samples anymore.
 If you are ever taking a trip to Orlando, I would HIGHLY recommend going out of the way to get to Busch Gardens Tampa.
 It is totally worth it.

 While I never rode any water rides at Busch Gardens Tampa, I did see them in action.
 They've got a log ride called Stanley Falls.
 From viewing it, it seems like an ordinary log flume.
 But at least you'd be on an ordinary log flume with an awesome view and setting.
 They've also got a river rapids ride called Congo River Rapids.
 When I was there, it wasn't even open, so I wouldn't have been able to ride it, even if I wanted to.
 And that's all the water rides at Busch Gardens Tampa.
 Sounds like enough to cool one off from the hot Florida Sun.